 Coordination of Benefits vs. Explanation of Benefits

-If you’re enrolled in a group benefits plan it’s likely you’ll come across the terms Coordination of Benefits (COB) and Explanation of Benefits (EOB).
-Each of these terms has to do with submitting claims and receiving reimbursement, so it’s important that you are familiar with them!
+If you’re enrolled in a group benefits plan, you've likely come across the terms Coordination of Benefits (COB) and Explanation of Benefits (EOB).
+Each of these terms has to do with submitting claims and receiving reimbursement, so it’s important you know and understand what they mean!

 In this blog, we’ll outline the details of COBs and EOBs and describe the connection between them, so you’ll be able to submit claims easier and without confusion.

 An Employee Benefits plan is centered around receiving health services, as well as paying and adjudicating claims.
 When you use a service that is part of your health plan (massage, chiropractic, etc.), you’ll need to submit a claim to be reimbursed for the amount that you are covered for.
 Once submitted, your insurance company is responsible for paying your claim and providing you with a record of that payment.

 In some cases, if your spouse is also part of an employer-sponsored group benefits plan, you may be eligible for additional coverage under their plan as well.
 This comes in handy if your benefits plan only covers a percentage of a service (ex.
 If only 80% of your massage therapy is covered under your health plan, you may be able to submit the remaining 20% under your spouse’s plan).
 Figuring out how to coordinate between both plans is where Coordination of Benefits comes in.